April 15 - Heartfelt History™

 via Wikimedia Commons, public domain

-Image of Elizabeth standing near flowers holding sun glasses in 1971 via Alamy
+Image of Elizabeth in the early 1960s via Alamy

 Image via Wikimedia Commons, public domain